Beard genetics can play havoc with guys who simply want to grow a manly beard.

 One of the ways that many guys are combating genetics is utilizing the power behind Rogaine.
 This hair growth formula also goes by the technical name Minoxidil, which is the active ingredient in this hair growth product.

 Many guys have questions as to whether it works, how safe is it, and how fast can you see the results?

 Hopefully, the following information will shed some light on the power of Rogaine and what you can expect if you decide to get in the ring and fight genetics head-on.

 Take a quick look online for before-and-after images of guys who have tried Rogaine and you might be surprised.

 There are in fact many men who have seen quite impressive results after applying the medication to their faces.

 To take things a step further, it has been scientifically proven that in some instances, the Rogaine can spur those follicles to start sprouting hairs.

-Like any over-the-counter medication that you purchase, there is always going to be slight risk involved.
-For most guys trying to grow a beard however, this risk is certainly worth the reward.
+Like any over-the-counter medication that you purchase, there is always going to be a slight risk involved.
+For most guys trying to grow a beard, however, this risk is certainly worth the reward.

 Common sense basically says here that if you experience severe redness and itching after an application, it might be time to try something else.

 If all you do experience is itching, you can purchase a high-quality organic beard oil to combat the issue and let the product do what it was intended to do.